matlab-deep-learning/Explore-Deep-Network-Explainability-Using-an-App/README.md

 - [X]  [Deep Learning Toolbox](https://www.mathworks.com/products/deep-learning.html)
 - [ ]  [Statistics and Machine Learning Toolbox](https://www.mathworks.com/products/statistics.html) (only required for t-SNE)
 - [ ]  [Parallel Computing Toolbox](https://www.mathworks.com/products/parallel-computing.html) (only required for training using a GPU)
+- [ ]  [Deep Learning Toolbox™ Model for GoogLeNet Network support package](https://www.mathworks.com/help/deeplearning/ref/googlenet.html) (only required for training a new network)

 ## Quick Start
 Download or clone the repository and then run the script `startUNPIC.mlx` to open the app with a trained image classification network.
+This network has been trained using transfer learning with the GoogLeNet pretrained network.

 ## Open App
 UNPIC is an app for interactively comparing different deep learning visualization techniques.
 The easiest way to get started with UNPIC is to download the repository and then open and run a live script example.